Adriwang/Adriwang/README.md

 I split my time between **Software Engineering**, **Graphic Design**, and **Audio Engineering**.

-**I choose not to develop for macOS or other Apple platforms due to their reliance on proprietary APIs, closed ecosystem control, and restrictive App Store policies.**
+**I choose not to develop for macOS or other Apple platforms due to their closed ecosystem control, restrictive App Store policies, and SDKs not being accesible on other platforms.**

 </div>